Production type: Oil

 Maximum Safety And Minimum Environmental Impact

-As with all of our projects, safety and environmental responsibility were key priorities for Moho Nord, right from the start.
+As with all of our projects, safety and respect for the environment were key priorities for Moho Nord, right from the start.

 Our driving forces throughout the Moho Nord project have been the optimization of energy efficiency in installations, zero routine flaring, the recovery of waste heat and the reinjection of all produced water (water produced during oil and gas processing) – all technologies that ensure we meet our commitments.
 The first ever all-electric FPU, Likouf was designed to have the smallest environmental footprint possible.
 Its all-electric system provides the power necessary for operation while minimizing the amount of gas combustion required.